I still remember sitting at the Portland Airport on January 5th, 2010.

 But not all trips are so long and intense.
 And if you’re not used to traveling even a week long vacation can seem daunting and stressful.

 Traveling Abroad Checklist: What to Do Before a Big Trip

 This week I embark on the longest trip I’ve taken since that 7-month stint in Thailand.

 So for the past few weeks, my head has been swirling as I’ve been preparing to dive back into the unknown and wrap up stuff at home and in the business so that I’m able to truly enjoy the trip.

-In today’s post, I’m going to share with you ten things you can do to ease your stress and make you feel as prepared as possible for an upcoming trip.
+In today’s post, I’m going to share with you ten things that should be on your traveling abroad checklist.
+These are things you can do to ease your stress and make you feel as prepared as possible for the upcoming trip.
 It doesn’t matter if your trip is 2 weeks, 2 months, or 2 years – taking care of these basics will help you feel more prepared and more excited than you thought possible.